aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-smartart/manage-smartart/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/aspose.slides/Presentation) class.
 1. Obtain a slide's reference by its index.
-1. Add a chart with default data along with the desired type (ChartType->PictureOrganizationChart).
+1. Add a chart with default data along with the desired type (ChartType::PictureOrganizationChart).
 1. Write the modified presentation to a PPTX file

 The following code is used to create a chart.